storesafe/cordova-sqlite-storage/README.md

 ## Some tips and tricks

-- If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening a test database using `window.openDatabase` and see if you get the same problems.
+- In case of issues with code that follows the asynchronous Web SQL transaction API, it is possible to test with a test database using `window.openDatabase` for comparison with (WebKit) Web SQL.
 - In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own schema version number.
 It is possible to add it later.
 The recommended schema update procedure is described below.

 <!-- END Some tips and tricks -->